 Santa Rosa teen proclaimed hero after saving grandma from house fire

-On Jan.
-11, 14-year-old Bradly Garza's life changed.
-His family's home in Santa Rosa went up in flames, the fire department said a space heater caused an electrical issue that started the fire.
+His family's home in Santa Rosa went up in flames.
+The fire department said a space heater caused an electrical issue that started the fire.

-Everyone managed to escape the fire, expect Garza's grandma, that's when the teen ran back in to save her.
+Everyone managed to escape the fire, expect Garza's grandma.
+That's when the teen ran back in to save her.

 READ ALSO: Improper use of space heaters can lead to fire hazards, fire marshal says

-He used his shirt to cover his face from the smoke, but his eyes teared up making it hard to see.
+He used his shirt to cover his face from the smoke, but his eyes teared up, making it hard to see.

 "I had to get the door unlocked-- I just pulled it off its hinges," Garza said.
 "I had to carry her towards the front of the house."

-He said he could feel heat in his face, as they made their way to safety.
+He said he could feel heat in his face as they made their way to safety.
 The whole moment took just seconds, but it showed Garza's bravery and determination.

 READ ALSO: Electric companies on standby amid cold weather